 A working internet connection and a browser are sufficient.
 Whether that browser is on a tablet, PC or phone – the platform works on any device, so participants can watch the webinar from anywhere in the world.

-With us, moderator does not mean ‘the presenter’.
 By moderator we mean the person who answers the questions in the chat.
 The moderators answers the questions on their own or forward them to the presenter in the studio.
 The moderator can work from home and does not need to be present in the studio.
 The moderator is always someone from your own organization.
-At Online Seminar we make sure one of our own technical moderators is present, in case of technical questions.

 During desktop sharing, the speaker in the studio shares his computer screen with the participants.
 The speaker is still visible in the picture.
 Desktop sharing can be useful, for example, when the speaker wants to show how he goes through an exact number of steps in a complex digital process.